The FBI is investigating suspicious packages sent to election officials in more than a dozen states

 “This must stop, period,” the group said.
 "Our democracy has no place for political violence, threats or intimidation of any kind.”

-On Tuesday, the FBI notified the Massachusetts Secretary of the Commonwealth’s office that postal service investigators had identified what they described as a suspicious envelope that had been delivered to a building housing state offices.
-The package was intercepted and isolated, according to state officials.
-No employees from the secretary of the commonwealth’s office had contact with the envelope, which is now in the hands of the FBI.
+On Tuesday, the FBI notified the Massachusetts Secretary of the Commonwealth’s office that postal service investigators had identified a suspicious envelope delivered to a building housing state offices.
+The package was intercepted.
+No employees from the office had contact with the envelope, which is now in the hands of the FBI.

-The Mississippi Secretary of State’s Elections Division said it received a package similar to those sent to other states.
-It said its office had been on “high alert” for a potential package and that the state Department of Homeland Security was testing the one received.
+The Mississippi Secretary of State’s Elections Division said it received a package similar to those sent to other states and that the state Department of Homeland Security was testing it.
 The division said it has notified county election officials to be on the lookout.

 A state office building in Topeka, Kansas, was evacuated due to suspicious mail sent to both the secretary of state and attorney general, Kansas Highway Patrol spokesperson April M. McCollum said in a statement.

 Topeka Fire Department crews found several pieces of mail with an unknown substance on them, though a field test found no hazardous materials, spokesperson Rosie Nichols said.
-Several employees in both offices had been exposed to it and had their health monitored, she said.
+Several employees were exposed to it and were being monitored.

-In Oklahoma, the State Election Board received a suspicious envelope in the mail containing a multi-page document and a white, powdery substance, agency spokesperson Misha Mohr said in an email to The Associated Press.
-The Oklahoma Highway Patrol, which oversees security for the Capitol, secured the envelope.
-Testing determined the substance was flour, Mohr said.
+In Oklahoma, the State Election Board received a suspicious envelope in the mail containing a multi-page document and a white, powdery substance, agency spokesperson Misha Mohr said.
+Testing determined the substance was flour.

-State workers in an office building next to the Wyoming Capitol in Cheyenne were sent home for the day pending testing of a white substance mailed to the secretary of state’s office.
+State workers in an office building next to the Wyoming Capitol in Cheyenne were sent home Monday pending testing of a white substance mailed to the secretary of state’s office.

 Suspicious letters were sent to election offices and government buildings in at least six states last November, including the same building in Kansas that received suspicious mail Monday.
 While some of the letters contained fentanyl, even the suspicious mail that was not toxic delayed the counting of ballots in some local elections.